 Make no mistake!
 I have a right to drive a stake in the ground, and say, I choose me.
-I also have the right to choose to be ruled by the values and standards of the Lord; and ask that He be the Master of my life.
+And I have the right to be ruled by the values and standards of the Lord; asking Him to be the Master of my life.

 I’ve never regretted my life with the Lord.
 I know the joy, wisdom, happiness, discernment, protection, fulfillment and peace that can only come from life in Our Lord.
 I’ve seen legs grow and hip sockets repaired; people healed of fatal diseases, addiction, and near-insurmountable mental, emotional and spiritual disease; the power of evil broken in lives; and much, much more.

 Still, Life in the Spirit can be difficult, sometimes painful, but always incredibly rewarding.
-I have been taken places, seen things, and watched Our Lord work in ways I would never have dreamed possible.
+I have seen places, things, and watched Our Lord work in ways I would never have dreamed possible.